Boeing to slash about 2,000 white-collar jobs in finance and HR

 At GE, in a system dubbed “rank and yank,” Welch fired the bottom 10% each year.
 Boeing insists that’s not its intention.

-“At Boeing, a low-performance rating indicates areas for improvement,” the company said.
+“At Boeing, a low performance rating indicates areas for improvement,” the company said.
 “We have not and do not plan to use this process to force reductions.”

-However, for nonunion employees, performance reviews are a component of the calculation used to determine an individual’s annual bonus and salary hike.
+However, for nonunion employees, performance reviews are a component of the calculation used to determine an individual’s annual bonus and raise.

 So aside from what an employee will naturally take as a threat to job security while corporate layoffs are looming, a downgrade to the bottom 10% will deliver a certain financial hit to the employee.